mkrajevsky/NLP_guzman/README.md

 - Other deep learning model architectures (LSTM, GRU, and the Transformer)
 - Practical examples for NLP (text classification, sentiment analysis)

+Final project was to create predictive model for multiclass  classification sentiment analysis task.